daitrongquach/Flat-Shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-![Product Screenshot](./public/img/product-screenshot.png "Product Screenshot") This is an e-commerce website specializing in furniture trading services.
+![Product Screenshot](./public/img/product-screenshot.png "Product Screenshot") This is an e-commerce website specializing in furniture selling services.

 <!-- BUILT WITH -->
 ### Built with